fancyboy96/odin-recipes/README.md

 Your links won’t be flashy, but for now just focus on building them out.

 NB: Project complete and submitted on 27 January 2023.
 Hosted at https://fancyboy96.github.io/odin-recipes/

+Even though Odin project is complete I am still going to maintain it and add recipes that I like :)